ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 10 - Apology - Plato

-the Socratic dialogue that presents the speech of legal self-defence, which Socrates presented at his trial for impiety and corruption
+The Socratic dialogue that presents the speech of legal self-defence, which Socrates presented at his trial for impiety and corruption

 ### 11 - Distress